troglobit/inadyn/README.md

 Introduction
 ------------

-Inadyn is a small and simple Dynamic DNS, [DDNS][], client with HTTPS support.
+Inadyn, or In-a-Dyn, is a small and simple Dynamic DNS, [DDNS][], client with HTTPS support.
 Commonly available in many GNU/Linux distributions, used in off the shelf routers and Internet gateways to automate the task of keeping your Internet name in sync with your public¹ IP address.
 It can also be used in installations with redundant (backup) connections to the Internet.

 Most people are unaware they share a pool of Internet addresses with other users of the same Internet Service Provider (ISP).
 Protocols like